Nephelis Logo

 Vendors & Partners

 Launch via SpaceX rideshare program.
 Testing: Acid chamber at TBD facility (e.g., Glenn Research Center analogs); thermal-vac at commercial labs.
+Additional partnerships to be announced soon.

 Frequently Asked Questions